sparkflows/sparkflows-docs/docs/tutorials/data-science/farmers-market-prediction.rst

   - Select zipcode, sum(MARS1) as single_returns, sum(MARS2) as joint_returns, sum(NUMDEP) as numdep, sum(A02650) as total_income_amount, sum(A00300) as taxable_interest_amount from fire_temp_table group by zipcode.

-- Uses another SQL Node: Extract certain columns from the Farmer's_Market dataset using the below SQL query.
+- Uses another SQL Node: Extracts certain columns from the Farmer's_Market dataset using the below SQL query.

-  - Select cast (zip as int) as zip, count(*) as count from fire_temp_table group by zip.
+  - Selects cast (zip as int) as zip, count(*) as count from fire_temp_table group by zip.

-- Uses the AllJoin Node: Join the two filtered datasets using the below query.
+- Uses the AllJoin Node: Joins the two filtered datasets using the below query.

-  - Select  a.zipcode , a.single_returns, a.joint_returns, a.numdep, a.total_income_amount, a.taxable_interest_amount, b.count, b.zip from  fire_temp_table1 a LEFT OUTER JOIN fire_temp_table2 b ON(a.zipcode=b.zip)
+  - Selects  a.zipcode , a.single_returns, a.joint_returns, a.numdep, a.total_income_amount, a.taxable_interest_amount, b.count, b.zip from  fire_temp_table1 a LEFT OUTER JOIN fire_temp_table2 b ON(a.zipcode=b.zip)

-- Uses the CastColumnType Node: Change the column type of the count column from Long to Double.
+- Uses the CastColumnType Node: Changes the column type of the count column from Long to Double.

-- Uses the ImputingWithConstant Node: Fill the blanks across all the columns with constants.
+- Uses the ImputingWithConstant Node: Fills the blanks across all the columns with constants.

 - Uses the VectorAssembler Node: Concatenate columns single_returns, joint_returns, numdep, total_income_amount, taxable_interest_amount into a feature vector feature_vector.

-- Uses Split Node: Split the dataset into (.7, .3).
+- Uses Split Node: Splits the dataset into (.7, .3).

   - 70% rows are used for training and 30% are used for prediction.